 Passports issued before 1925

-If a person requires a certified copy of a passport that was granted before 1925, then National Archives need to be contacted at: National Archives and Records Administration, Archives 1, Reference Branch 8th & Pennsylvania Ave NW, Washington, DC 20408 Email: inquire@nara.gov Phone:1-866-325-7208
+If a person requires a certified true copy of passport that was granted before 1925, then National Archives need to be contacted at: National Archives and Records Administration, Archives 1, Reference Branch 8th & Pennsylvania Ave NW, Washington, DC 20408 Email: inquire@nara.gov Phone:1-866-325-7208

 Certified copy of a passport: FAQ